mongodb-labs/django-mongodb/README.md

     incorrectly returns objects where the key doesn't exist.
   - You can study the skipped tests in `DatabaseFeatures.django_test_skips` for more details on known issues.

+## We value your feedback!
+We invite you to share your feedback as we work to address this challenge.
+If you are interested in becoming a design partner, please connect with us through our community forum.
+You can also create issues or submit pull requests directly to our project GitHub repository.

 ## Troubleshooting